insidemordecai/website/content/posts/202212-how-i-created-my-site/index.md

 ---
 title: How I Created My Site For Free with Hugo and GitHub Pages
 slug: how-i-created-my-site-for-free
+summary: Creating a website can seem daunting but in this post we go over how that is easy with the use of Hugo.
+At the end of it, our site will be live and hosted for free with GitHub Pages.
+description: Creating a website can seem daunting but in this post we go over how that is easy with the use of Hugo.
+At the end of it, our site will be live and hosted for free with GitHub Pages.
 date: 2022-12-26T08:37:27+03:00
 categories: [Static Site Generators]
 tags: [Hugo, GitHub]